AirdroperUA/AirOS/CoC.md

-# BlueOS Contributor Covenant Code of Conduct v1.0
+# AirOS Contributor Covenant Code of Conduct v1.0

 ## Our Pledge
 In the interest of fostering a welcoming environment, we believe in an open and inclusive community.
 This Code of Conduct outlines our expectations for all who participate in our project, as well as the steps to report unacceptable behavior.
 We are committed to providing a friendly, safe, and harassment-free environment for everyone.